-This is one review I composed carefully, as it is a format I have never seen before, in language that I occasionally did not recognize.
+This is one review I composed carefully, as the novel is in a format I have never seen before, in language that I occasionally did not recognize.
 It is also beautiful, memorable, tremendously emotional and has “a triumph!” written all over it.
 George Saunders has written something which I cannot remember ever having encountered before: – Magic Realism in reverse.
 It is no wonder that Saunders was awarded the Man Booker Prize for Fiction for it on 17 Oct.
 2017.
 Saunders describes a period – hundreds of years, or perhaps a few hours only – in a graveyard, Oak Hill Cemetery in Washington, DC, where William (Willy) Wallace Lincoln, the son of U.S. President Abraham Lincoln, was embalmed and interred in 1862, in the vault belonging to a W.T.
 Carroll.
 Willie’s body and casket are no longer there – he was taken away and buried with his father after the President was assassinated in 1865.

 Historical Fiction genre turned upside down